hapax/hapax.github.io/outreach.md

 I co-run the
   [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/),
-  an outreach program for talented high school students in the Vancouver area.
+  an outreach program for high school students in the Vancouver area.
   Email me if you'd like to get involved!